 NCAA functions as a non-profit organization that is in charge of operating collegiate sporting events where student-athletes compete and fight for an opportunity to play in professional leagues across the USA.
-The NCAA basketball is hailed as the most important collegiate sport where many athletes make their way to the NBA and have successful careers and many people use the Unibet bonus code to bet on the games.
+The NCAA basketball is hailed as the most important collegiate sport where many athletes make their way to the NBA and have successful careers.
 However, one of the biggest issues for NCAA is money.
 Although they are a non-profit organization, their annual revenue exceeds $900 million in marketing fees and TV rights.
 But where are the athletes in these calculations?

 The rules of NCAA clearly say that student-athletes are not to get paid for playing basketball and that their supposed “income” can only refer to money received to pay for the scholarship, health care, coaching, and media exposure, totaling to around $120,000 in value each year.
 This might seem a bit harsh due to how much their image and paraphernalia, like jerseys and shoes, are used in marketing and sales, and how much profit they generate.

 In this article, we will cover the possibility that NCAA adopts new rules and steps in the direction of becoming a professional league.

 A big step in the direction of making NCAA at least a semi-professional contest has already been made, following the decision from the state of California to pass the so-called “Fair Pay to Play Act.”
 This act allows players to profit off their name, image, and likeness, as well as sign endorsement deals.